Siddish's Public Notes

 Try different models, go from single prompt to multiple, rephrase jobs of each prompt to popular versions, play with different personas for each prompt.

-Some tricks and rules
+Some tricks

 Proactive Correction: